Coverage Policy Manual

 Chronic wounds are wounds that do not improve after 4 weeks or heal within 8 weeks.
 These include diabetic foot ulcers, venous-related ulcerations, non-healing surgical wounds, and pressure ulcers.
 They are often found on the feet, ankles, heels, calves, and on the hips, thighs, and buttocks of those who cannot walk.

-Lymphedema is described as swelling in at least 1 leg and/or arms.
+Lymphedema is described as swelling in at least one leg and/or arm.
 It is commonly caused by the removal of a lymph node.
 The resulting blockage of the lymphatic system prevents lymph fluid from draining well, leading to fluid build-up and swelling.
 Other symptoms can include heaviness or tightness in the affected limb, restricted range of motion, aching or discomfort, recurring infections, and dermal fibrosis.
 Risk factors for developing lymphedema after cancer from cancer treatment or from other secondary causes can include older age, obesity, and rheumatoid or psoriatic arthritis.

 Chronic wound management involves ensuring adequate blood flow to the area, preventing the wound from drying, controlling infections, debriding scarred and necrotic tissue, and managing pain.
 The standard of care for diabetic foot ulcers includes debridement, dressings, offloading of pressure, infection management, and glycemic control.
 Lymphedema is typically managed with pneumatic compression, exercise, or complete decompression therapy.
 Use of LLLT has been investigated for the management of both chronic wounds and lymphedema.